 The Government Procurement Review: Germany

-German public procurement law provides different requirements and review procedures for tenders above and below the EU thresholds.
+German public procurement law provides different requirements and review procedures for tenders above and below EU thresholds.

-- The Ordinance on the Award of Public Contracts (VgV) generally applies to service and supply contracts.
+- The Ordinance on the Award of Public Contracts (VgV) applies generally to service and supply contracts.

 Year in review

 Given the tremendous global and national impact of the covid-19 pandemic, the federal ministries, most German states and the European Commission swiftly published interpretative guidelines on how to use exemptions for urgent procurements.
 In particular, goods and services required for the containment of the pandemic (e.g., medical equipment) and any short-term management related thereto or for ensuring the functioning of the public administration during an essential lockdown (e.g., IT equipment for remote work) can be procured in negotiation procedures without a call for competition because of the urgency caused by the pandemic.